Vladyslav Yama

-He has one older brother, Dmitry (born 1975) who works as a lawyer in Odessa.
+He has one older brother, Dmitry (born 1975) who works as a lawyer in Odesa.
 Yama is a graduate of Zaporizhzhia National University, where he earned his degree in physical education.

 Career

 Yama started dancing at the age of 7.
 He first made his debut in a dance group known as "Krok", and shortly moved on to dance in another group called "Fiesta".
 He also teaches choreography at Kyiv University and dance.